Strike Attack Operational Evaluation Unit: Establishment

-The Tornados were joined by the BAE Harrier GR.5 in 1988, and a Harrier T.4A also joined at some point, and to reflect the wider range of aircraft operated, the unit was officially retitled as the Strike Attack Operational Evaluation Unit (SAOEU) on 5 October 1987.
+The Tornados were joined by the British Aerospace Harrier GR5 in 1988 and later by a Harrier T4A..
+To reflect the wider range of aircraft operated, the unit was officially retitled as the Strike Attack Operational Evaluation Unit (SAOEU) on 5 October 1987.
 The majority of work involving the Harrier focussed on developing tactics and operating procedures for the new Harrier GR7.

-During the mid-1990s, the RAF upgraded the SEPECAT Jaguar fleet; therefore, in 1996, the Jaguar was added to the SAOEU's fleet.
+During the mid-1990s, the RAF upgraded the SEPECAT Jaguar fleet; which led to the Jaguar being added to the SAOEU's fleet in 1996.

 By 2001, the unit operated three Tornados, three Harriers and one Jaguar.

 Merger

-On 1 April 2004, after sixteen years of operations, the SAOEU was merged with the Tornado F3 OEU (based at RAF Coningsby in Lincolnshire) and the Air Guided Weapons OEU (based at RAF Valley in Anglesey) to form the Fast Jet Weapons Operational Evaluation Unit (FJWOEU), which established its home at RAF Coningsby.
-The FJWOEU merged with the Fast Jet Test Squadron on 1 April 2006 and took on the No. 41 Squadron numberplate, to become No. 41 (Test and Evaluation) Squadron.
+On 1 April 2004, after sixteen years of operations, the SAOEU was merged with the Panavia Tornado F3 Operational Evaluation Unit, based at RAF Coningsby in Lincolnshire, and the Air Guided Weapons Operational Evaluation Unit, based at RAF Valley in Anglesey.
+Together they formed the Fast Jet Weapons Operational Evaluation Unit (FJWOEU), which was established at RAF Coningsby.
+The FJWOEU later merged with the Fast Jet Test Squadron on 1 April 2006 and took on the No. 41 Squadron numberplate, to become No. 41 (Test and Evaluation) Squadron.